Writings About Music

 If I was asked to produce one improvisation by a jazz artist that sums up the beauty and tragedy of this world we inhabit, Chet Baker’s solo on the title cut of Jim Hall’s Concierto album, heard in the context of listening to the entire track (original concept by Gil Evans and Miles Davis), would be a stellar choice by starlight, moonlight or sunlight.
 And when you go to listen, keep in mind the same stratosphere contributions of Jim Hall, Paul Desmond, Roland Hanna, Ron Carter and Steve Gadd!

-But Chet Baker remains the pinnacle of an important jazz vision of life, as does Ella Fitzgerald in all her magnificent glory.
-Lee Konitz too with his own staggeringly byzantine and finespun methodologies.
+But Chet Baker remains the pinnacle of an important jazz vision of life, as does Ella Fitzgerald in all her magnificent glory, and Lee Konitz, too, with his own staggeringly byzantine and finespun methodologies.
 And without myriad key lyricists together with their more commonly credited collaborative song composers, jazz as we have known it would simply not exist.
-Come to think of it, there is no one who better illustrates how great jazz artists are intimate with the lyrics of the songs they improvise on than Chet Baker because of the way he enjoyed both singing the original melodies of jazz standards followed by improvising upon them with his trumpet, sometimes reversing the sequence.
+Come to think of it, together with Louis Armstrong, there is no one who better illustrates how great jazz artists are intimate with the lyrics of the songs they improvise on than Chet Baker because of the way he enjoyed both singing the original melodies of jazz standards followed by improvising upon them with his trumpet, sometimes reversing the sequence.

 - Michael Robinson, August 2015, Los Angeles